Manual NetBSD Installation with Disk Encryption

 # echo 'cgd0 NAME=syscgd /etc/cgd/syscgd' > /targetroot/etc/cgd/cgd.conf

-Close the CGD drive:
+Close the CGD device:

 # cgdconfig -u cgd0